 A number of other project ideas have been submitted but require further development to be fully eligible for the grant.
 The Town Council and partners are providing advice and support to facilitate this development.

 It has been agreed that learning to date will be reviewed prior to the next phase being launched.
 This will include a review of the voting process and the challenges that use of Vocal Eyes has presented.
 An evaluation framework is not yet in place but the Town Council and partners are keen to increase participation more broadly as part of this process.

 A second PB project is currently being scoped with Pontypool and Cwmbran Community Councils with the intention of delivering PB in Trevethin and Thornhill.

+Summary overview

-Summary overview In the areas where PB processes have been fully implemented the feedback from residents involved has been positive and there is evidence of new connections and relationships building.
+In the areas where PB processes have been fully implemented the feedback from residents involved has been positive and there is evidence of new connections and relationships building.
 There is much learning to be gained about how to ensure PB is fully inclusive particularly where events have had to be held online due to COVID.
 There are opportunities to be developed to ensure new community groups and projects emerging are enabled to network and support each other through the Torfaen Voluntary Alliance and Gwent Association of Voluntary Organisations and the Integrated Wellbeing Networks particularly through the place based well-being collaboratives.
 The different models of delivery will provide rich learning about what supports and hinders community participation.

-4 Future plane for Derticingtony Budgeting 4 Future plans for Participatory Budgeting 4.1 Given the potential of PB to empower communities and improve a range of outcomes, as well as the positive benefits realised to date, we consider that there is merit in continuing to trial implementation and gather learning to inform how PB should develop 4.2 in the longer term.
-A further allocation for each local authority area has been made from the ABUHB Early Years and Prevention (EYP) budget to enable continuation of PB in 2022/23.
-The EYP funding must be used to fund community groups to deliver projects that support well- being and community recovery from COVID-19 and must be distributed using a PB process.
-4.2 in the longer term.
-A further allocation for each local authority area has been made from the ABUHB Early Years and Prevention (EYP) budget to enable continuation of PB in 2022/23.
-The EYP funding must be used to fund community groups to deliver projects that support well- being and community recovery from COVID-19 and must be distributed using a PB in the longer term.
-A further allocation for each local authority area has been made from the ABUHB Early Years and Prevention (EYP) budget to enable continuation of PB in 2022/23.
-The EYP funding must be used to fund community groups to deliver projects that support well- being and community recovery from COVID-19 and must be distributed using a PB process.
-There is benefit in considering a joined-up approach to delivery of PB at regional level in the following areas: A learning network to share and develop the PB approach across Gwent, increase consistency and reduce reliance on external delivery support A shared evaluation framework with some common indicators that will allow the Gwent PSB partners to make future decisions around PB.
+4 Future plans for Participatory Budgeting

+- 4.1 Given the potential of PB to empower communities and improve a range of outcomes, as well as the positive benefits realised to date, we consider that there is merit in continuing to trial implementation and gather learning to inform how PB should develop in the longer term. - 4.2 A further allocation for each local authority area has been made from the ABUHB Early Years and Prevention (EYP) budget to enable continuation of PB in 2022/23.
+The EYP funding must be used to fund community groups to deliver projects that support well-being and community recovery from COVID-19 and must be distributed using a PB process. - 4.3 There is benefit in considering a joined-up approach to delivery of PB at regional level in the following areas: - A learning network to share and develop the PB approach across Gwent, increase consistency and reduce reliance on external delivery support - A shared evaluation framework with some common indicators that will allow the Gwent PSB partners to make future decisions around PB.
 A budget for evaluation has been ringfenced from the Early Years & Prevention funding.
-It is suggested that the GSWAG officer group take up this discussion, supported by the 4.3 5 in the longer term.
-A further allocation for each local authority area has been made from the ABUHB Early Years and Prevention (EYP) budget to enable continuation of PB in 2022/23.
-The EYP funding must be used to fund community groups to deliver projects that support well- being and community recovery from COVID-19 and must be distributed using a PB process.
-There is benefit in considering a joined-up approach to delivery of PB at regional level in the following areas: A learning network to share and develop the PB approach across Gwent, increase consistency and reduce reliance on external delivery support A shared evaluation framework with some common indicators that will allow the Gwent PSB partners to make future decisions around PB.
-A budget for evaluation has been ringfenced from the Early Years & Prevention funding.

 It is suggested that the GSWAG officer group take up this discussion, supported by the Integrated Well-being Network Leads.

-4.3 in the longer term.
-A further allocation for each local authority area has been made from the ABUHB Early Years and Prevention (EYP) budget to enable continuation of PB in 2022/23.
-The EYP funding must be used to fund community groups to deliver projects that support well- being and community recovery from COVID-19 and must be distributed using a PB process.
-There is benefit in considering a joined-up approach to delivery of PB at regional level in the following areas: A learning network to share and develop the PB approach across Gwent, increase consistency and reduce reliance on external delivery support A shared evaluation framework with some common indicators that will allow the Gwent PSB partners to make future decisions around PB.
-A budget for evaluation has been ringfenced from the Early Years & Prevention funding.
-It is suggested that the GSWAG officer group take up this discussion, supported by the Integrated Well-being Network Leads.
+5 Funding and Governance

+- 5.2 We propose that Gwent PSB maintain governance and oversight for PB and devolve authority for decision making to local Well-being Partnerships who can ensure the PB programme fits with local priorities and existing structures. - 5.3 To note that Local Authorities have continued being the funding recipients on behalf of PSB partners in 2022/23